 Add at least three different vegetables and/or fruits [not including your lettuce].
 More colors mean more nutrients.
 Consider the following veggies and fruits in the various color groups.

 Red—radishes, red peppers, tomatoes, apples, pomegranate seeds

 Don't be afraid to throw in an extra punch with a starch like pasta, brown rice or croutons for additional carbohydrates.
 You can also top off your salad with sunflower seeds or almonds for healthy fat, or flax seed for some omega 3-s.

-Healthy fat is an important component of your diet [learn more about it here], and it plays an important role in your body’s ability to absorb quality nutrients.
+Healthy fat is an important component of your diet [learn more about it here], and it plays an important role in your body's ability to absorb quality nutrients.
 Cheryl Zonkowski, director of sports nutrition at the University of Florida, recommends dressings that pour easily and are close to water in clarity, instead of creamy Ranch or Thousand Island.
-Watch the video below for more tips from Zonkowski on creating a Man Power Salad.
+Watch the video above for more tips from Zonkowski on creating a Man Power Salad.